canjs/canjs/index.md

 })
 {% endhighlight %}

-Create an instance of the Todos control the `#todos` element with:
+Create an instance of the Todos on the `#todos` element with:

 {% highlight javascript %}
 var todosControl = new Todos('#todos', {});